-- 4. Notice of Appointment.
-Each appointee to the [academic] faculty shall receive written notice thereof which includes the following information: - a.
-Whether the position is [regular or non-regular] tenured, tenure track, or term; - b.
-[Whether the appointment is for a specified term.]
-The duration of appointment for a term or tenure-track position and whether it is renewable/eligible for reappointment; and - c.
-[The notice shall specifically refer to, and incorporate by reference, these Tenure Regulations, a copy of which shall be enclosed with the notice.]
-For tenure-track appointments, notice of tenure requirements and a written copy thereof. - 6.030.2.
-[Academic] Tenure. - Holders of [academic] tenured faculty positions [under] shall have continuous appointments [shall have permanent or continuous tenure], subject to termination only for cause as specified in Code of Policies 6.040.4 or under extraordinary circumstances because of financial exigencies as defined in Code of Policies Chapter 10.
+1. Holders of tenured faculty positions shall have continuous appointments, subject to termination only for cause as specified in Code of Policies 6.040.4 or under extraordinary circumstances because of financial exigencies as defined in Code of Policies Chapter 10.
 Due consideration shall be given to seniority in terms of academic rank and length of service in the event certain continuous appointments must be terminated because of financial exigencies or elimination of academic programs.